craql/JsonObjectEditor/readme.md

 - _listWindowTitle: the title of the window (can be passed in with the schema);
 - _listCount: added to the current object and can be used in the title.
 - _listTitle:'${name} ${species}', *how to display items in the list*
+- listSubMenu:a function or object that represents the list submenu
 - stripeColor:string or function that returns valid css color descriptor.
 - subsets: name:string, filter:object
+- subMenu:a function or object that represents the single item submenu

 - _listTemplate: html template that uses ${var} to write out the item properties for the list item.
 	- standard css class `joe-panel-content-option`